 I congratulate the hon.
 Member for Leeds North East (Fabian Hamilton) on securing today’s debate.
 It is fitting that we finish by debating such an important issue and fitting that the debate is being led by the hon.
 Gentleman in his doughty way.
 He is passionately defending and championing his constituents, who have raised an issue not just of local concern and concern to him, but of national importance.
 Colleagues who have dealt with tragic cases in their constituencies know that careless or dangerous driving can ruin lives and devastate families.
 Numerous colleagues from across the House have raised their cases with me, as the hon.
 Gentleman has done passionately and tenaciously, and with my predecessors who held this portfolio at the Ministry of Justice.

-By way of context, road deaths in Britain have been reducing over the past 30 years as a result of a whole range of factors, including safer infrastructure, new vehicle technologies, tougher law enforcement and shifting social attitudes—there has been a ground shift in how people think about drink-driving.
+By way of context, road deaths in Britain have been falling over the past 30 years as a result of a whole range of factors, including safer infrastructure, new vehicle technologies, tougher law enforcement and shifting social attitudes—there has been a ground shift in how people think about drink-driving.
 We should also pay tribute to our precious NHS, which provides far better trauma care than was the case when I was first learning The Highway Code.
 As a result, casualty figures show a 5% fall from last year alone.
 However, more than 27,000 people died or were seriously injured on our roads last year.
 While many of those were tragic accidents, too many of them involve criminal behaviour, whether classified as dangerous or careless driving, or people failing to stop at the scene so that there is proper accountability.
 Of course, behind each and every collision statistic, each of those 27,000 cases represents an individual story of a life or a family devastated, personal suffering or family trauma.

 The hon.
 Member for Leeds North East is raising one of those tragic cases: the death of cyclist Ian Winterburn, the father of his constituent, Alexandra Wilks.
 I believe that some of the family are here today, so I extend my personal condolences and deepest sympathies to them, particularly at this delicate time as we approach Christmas.
 Mr Winterburn was involved in a road traffic incident just over a year ago and, as the hon.
 Gentleman said, tragically died of his injuries.
 As the hon.
 Gentleman will know, as a Justice Minister, I cannot comment on the judicial treatment of the individual case, the decision on prosecution, or the charges brought by the CPS.
 Those matters are dealt with independently, which is of course right as politicians should not interfere with either prosecutorial or judicial matters.
 He will know that some of the operational police matters are for his local constabulary or police and crime commissioner.